Ancient Greek philosophers first

 Scaler

-counting radiation induced pulses from radiation detectors such as a
+instrument for counting radiation induced pulses from radiation detectors

 Scintillation counter

-measures gamma radiation by counting the light flashes (scintillations)
+that detects and measures gamma radiation by counting the light flashes

 Secular equilibrium

-equilibrium which is achieved when the half-life of the parent is much
+parent-daughter equilibrium which is achieved when the half-life of the

-which it is being produced.
-At this point, both parent and daughter will
+same rate at which it is being produced.
+At this point, both parent and

-decay at the same rate until the parent is essentially exhausted.
+daughter will decay at the same rate until the parent is essentially

 Shielding

-a dense material, which reduces the passage of radiation from radioactive
+barrier, usually a dense material, which reduces the passage of radiation

 Source